How To Hide Your Browsing History And Protect It From ISPs

 FAQs on Hiding Your Browsing History From ISPs

 Even if you’re not doing anything illegal, your ISP can still see everything you’re browsing.
-And they could sell that information to third-party companies.
+They could sell that information to third-party companies.
 So it’s best to take precautions and hide your browsing history.

 Yes, both VPNs and proxy servers are safe to use.
-However, choosing a reputable provider is important, as not all VPNs or proxy servers are created equal.
+However, it is important to choose a reputable provider, such as AstrillVPN as not all VPNs or proxy servers are created equal.

 There are some risks associated with hiding your browsing history from your ISP.
 For example, if you’re using a VPN, your data might not be as secure as it would be if it were encrypted.
 It’s important to weigh the risks and benefits of each option before deciding which one is right for you.